 MMO and other marine-related news and developments which took place in October 2018.
-This included significant developments in Parliament and proposals on changes to laws.

 Dog mess should never be left on beaches to be washed away by the tide.
 It contains high levels of bacteria that can affect water quality and pose a risk to public health.

 In August 2018 we celebrated the diverse life in our seas, encouraged people to take care of their beaches, took part in an historic event and provided updates on our enforcement activities